Closing the Gender Gap in STEM

 - Highlights emerging and existing STEM careers

-- Hear an inspirational keynote speech by a woman leader in a STEM field
+- Hear an inspirational keynote speech by a female leader in a STEM field.

 Girls STEM Summit Goals: